 - Who is responsible when an AV gets into an accident: the driver, the technology developer, the automaker?

 - Who is responsible for an accident between a self-driving car and a human-driven car?

-Our personal injury lawyer has consistently won verdicts and settlements in motor-vehicle accident cases on behalf of individuals and their families across Miami and surrounding counties.
-Contact us now to learn what The Law Offices of Sean M. Cleary can do on your behalf.
+Our personal injury lawyer has consistently won verdicts and settlements in motor vehicle accident cases across Miami and surrounding counties.
+Contact us now to learn what we can do on your behalf.